Heiða Kristín Helgadóttir: Career

 In 2012, Helgadóttir founded the political party Bright Future, the successor to the Best Party, with Guðmundur Steingrímsson.
 She served as chairman of the party from its founding through December 2014.
 In the Bright Future's first election in April 2013, the party received 8.2% of the general vote, giving it six out of the 63 seats in Iceland's parliament.
 In 2015, Helgadóttir served as a parliamentarian for Bright Future in place of her colleague Björt Ólafsdóttir while she was on maternity leave.

 In 2015, Helgadóttir hosted a weekly political news show on Iceland's Channel 2.

 In 2015, Helgadóttir co-founded the Reykjavík-based startup incubator and marketing firm EFNI with American entrepreneur Oliver Luckett.

 They are the co-founders of Niceland Seafood.

 Personal life

-Helgadóttir is the mother of two children.
+Helgadóttir is the mother of three children.
 She is married to Guðmundur Kristján Jónsson.